-A great number of women involved in offending have complex needs, many of which have experienced domestic abuse and are often mothers.
+A great number of women involved in offending have complex needs, including having had experienced domestic abuse and are often mothers.

 There is often a profound stigma felt by many children whose mothers have been involved in the Criminal Justice System.
 Every child facing these traumatic circumstances should have their best interests taken into account in the decisions affecting their mothers.
 Many children often feel overlooked, unsupported and judged.